Update: The Moto G5 Plus is now globally available, though it isn't the only budget offering from Moto this year.

 In the Asia-Pacific region?
 You have two models to choose from: one with 16GB of storage/3GB RAM and one with 32GB/4GB RAM.
 In Latin America, there is but one model available with 32GB of storage and 2GB of RAM.
 To those in Europe, Africa, and the Middle East region, the only G5 Plus available has 32GB of storage with 3GB of RAM.
 Confusing, we know.

 In the UK, you’ll be able to snag Moto G5 Plus for £249.
-For now, Moto isn’t disclosing the prices at this time for Australia.
+Last, but not least, the model is available in Australia starting at AU$399.

 Thankfully, any version that you pick up is compatible on both CDMA and GSM networks.
 On Verizon and planning a switch to AT&T, or vice versa?
 You’re all set with this single phone.
 Feel free to swap between networks on the fly, or if you’re like me, toss in a Project Fi SIM card that works with both CDMA and GSM and get the best of both worlds.